Emmacharleswilson/Pepper-Jacks/README.md

 [Home page about text](https://thehawksmoor.com/locations/airstreet/)

-I have used Daisy Gunn's Grow resturant project as a guideline when creating the reservations app and for general guidance throughout (https://github.com/daisygunn/grow-restaurant)
+I have used Daisy Gunn's Grow resturant project as a guideline when creating the menus app and for general guidance throughout (https://github.com/daisygunn/grow-restaurant)

 ---
 ## Acknowledgements

+I would like to thank my course mentor Sandeep Aggarwal for his support and guidance throughout the course of the project and my peers Daisy Gunn and Harry Dhillon for their support & feedback.
 ---